 Aeronautical Engineering pupil, Imperial College, London

-In Year 9 girls work for a Term on light and electricity and then begin the Edexcel IGCSE Physics course, which continues through Years 10 and 11.
-This provides a thorough grounding in key subject areas such as forces and electricity, as well as looking at new topics such as radioactivity.
+In Year 9 girls work for a term on forces, energy, waves and static electricity, and then begin the Edexcel IGCSE Physics course, which continues through Years 10 and 11.
+This provides a thorough grounding in key subject areas such as motion and states of matter, as well as looking at new topics such as electromagnetism and radioactivity.
 There is no coursework, but practical work is important.
 The content-rich nature of the course makes it excellent preparation for going on to study A Level Physics and provides lots of extension opportunities.